Cosmology of Single Species Hidden Dark Matter

 \subsection{The halo mass function}

-As discussed in the previous section, the linear power spectrum is suppressed at scales smaller than the sound horizon, and even further suppressed at scales smaller than the viscous scale when viscosity is present.
-This can affect the small-scale structures and have a significant impact on the halo mass function.
-Since we have estimated the suppressed scale in the linear matter power spectrum, we can infer the suppressed mass scale in the halo mass function by the following,
+As discussed in the previous section, the linear power spectrum is suppressed at scales smaller than the sound horizon for the kinetic equilibrium case and the free-streaming scale for the free-streaming case.
+This suppression affects halo formation at small mass scales and significantly impacts the halo mass function.
+The characteristic suppressed mass scale in the halo mass function can be estimated as

-This $M_{\rm{sup}}$ is independent of redshift because it corresponds to a comoving scale at which the initial linear power spectrum becomes suppressed.
-The halo mass function is expected to be significantly reduced for $M<M_{\rm{sup}}$.
-To show such an effect more explicitly, we calculate the halo mass function by applying the extended Press-Schechter formalism \cite{Press-Schechter-1974,Bond-etal-1991-Excursion,Bower-1991,Lacey-etal-1993} with the Sheth-Tormen fitting equation \cite{Sheth-Tormen2002},
+The above is for the kinetic equilibrium case.
+For the free-streaming case, $M_{1/2}$ is larger by a factor of $1.2^3=1.7$ for the same value of $R_{\rm eq}^{\rm T}$.
+Since the matter power spectrum is suppressed below a specific comoving scale, this estimate of $M_{1/2}$ remains independent of redshift.
+The halo mass function is expected to be significantly reduced for $M < M_{1/2}$.